The American Rescue Plan: Humanities Grantmaking

 Humanities Grantmaking for Organizations: Funding Opportunities for Institutions

-A grant program to deliver relief to as many as 40 organizations recovering from the coronavirus pandemic by supporting humanities initiatives that address racial equity, climate change, international relations, pandemic recovery, and strengthening democracy.
+A grant program to deliver relief to 24 organizations recovering from the coronavirus pandemic by supporting humanities initiatives that address racial equity, climate change, international relations, pandemic recovery, and strengthening democracy.

 The American Council of Learned Societies is a federation of 78 societies that supports the humanities through grantmaking efforts and national and international networks.
 ACLS Sustaining Public Engagement Grants are designed to repair the damage done to publicly engaged humanities projects and programs by the social and economic disruption of the Covid-19 pandemic and will range between $50,000 and $225,000 for terms of 12 months.
 Applicants will be required to demonstrate how their programs engage with issues of urgent public interest in one or more of the program’s six key themes: racial equity; climate change; US-global relations; public health and pandemic recovery; strengthening democracy, and exploring America’s diverse history.

 Location: New York, NY

 A grant program to deliver relief from the coronavirus pandemic to 50 small history-related humanities organizations.